forrestdavis/AmbiAttach/README.md

 * [pytorch](https://pytorch.org/) v1.0.0

 ### Quick Usage
 Due to file size constraints on github all models can be found [here](https://zenodo.org/record/3778994#.X6wfxnVKj3A).
+When you download the models put them in models/ under subdirectories en_models and es_models respectively.

 To get by-word compelxity results